-Although post boosting (same as ‘promoting a post’) may not always be the best type of Facebook ad for ecommerce companies, or any kind of business really, it can be a useful tool in engaging with existing followers and audiences beyond your followers.
+Although to boost a Facebook post (same as ‘promoting a post’) may not always be the best type of Facebook ad for ecommerce companies, it can be a useful tool in engaging with existing followers and audiences beyond your followers.
 It's a great way to build brand awareness

-In this guide, we’ll cover the basics of promoting a post, the best post promoting strategies that make it worth it today, and how to automate post boosting.
+In this guide, we’ll cover the basics of how to boost a Facebook post, the best post promoting strategies that make it worth it today, and how to automate post boosting.

-Promoting a Facebook post makes one of your existing posts be seen by more people by paying Facebook to “boost” its distribution.
-A Facebook boosted post is a type of paid advertisement product from Facebook.
+When you boost a Facebook post, it helps one of your existing posts be seen by more people by paying Facebook to “boost” its distribution.
+A Facebook boost is a type of paid advertisement product from Facebook.

-Most Facebook marketing experts will advise against promoting Facebook posts because generally people don’t take into consideration the goal and whether there are more effective alternatives.
+Most Facebook marketing experts will advise against promoting posts because generally people don’t take into consideration the goal and whether there are more effective alternatives.
 However, I’ll show you a few ways how boosted posts could be a part of an effective Facebook ad scaling strategy.

 Facebook makes promoting a post really simple.

 Go to your Facebook Page and find the post you want to promote.
 You should see a “Boost Post” button at the bottom of the post.

 You have two options:

-The first option will ask Facebook’s algorithm to prioritize showing your ad to people who are more likely to click the link.
-The second option asks it to prioritize people who are more likely to engage with the post on Facebook.
+The first option will ask Facebook’s algorithm to prioritize showing your ad to people who are more likely to engage with the post on Facebook.
+The second option asks it to prioritize people who are more likely to click the link.